liflab/beepbeep-3-palettes/Readme.md

     ant test

-Unit tests are run with [jUnit](http://junit.org); a detailed report of these tests in HTML format is availble in the folder `tests/junit`, which is automatically created.
-Code coverage is also computed with [JaCoCo](http://www.eclemma.org/jacoco/); a detailed report is available in the folder `tests/coverage`.
+Unit tests are run with [jUnit](http://junit.org); a detailed report of these tests in HTML format is availble in the folder `tests`, which is automatically created.
+Code coverage is also computed with [JaCoCo](http://www.eclemma.org/jacoco/); a detailed report is available in the folder `coverage`.

+### Creating a fat JAR file

+Once all the palettes have been built, a (fat) JAR file packaging all the palettes can be creating by typing:

+    ant fat-jar

+in the root folder of this repository.
+The resulting file will be called `beepbeep-3-palettes-x.x.zip`, where `x.x` is the current version.

 ### Creating a fat Zip file